A Broad Range of Amateur Radio Interests and Experience

 Transformational Focus on New Ham Development

-Fred, AB1OC has served as President of the Nashua Area Radio Society for the past 5 years.
-During his tenure, he has transformed NARS from a relatively modest Amateur Radio Club to become a recognized leader in Amateur Radio Licensing and New Ham Development.
+During his tenure as a previous President of the Nashua Area Radio Society, he has transformed NARS from a relatively modest Amateur Radio Club to become a recognized leader in Amateur Radio Licensing and New Ham Development.
 He led a team that created and delivers license classes for all Amateur Radio License levels (NARS teaches 6 – 7 licenses classes each year).
-These classes have enabled over 350 folks to earn an Amateur Radio License or License upgrade.
+These classes have enabled over 400 folks to earn an Amateur Radio License or License upgrade.

 Under his leadership, NARS has developed many programs that provide learning and skills development opportunities to Hams everywhere.
 You can see a presentation about some of these programs here.